yigitcukuren/mago/docs/tools/lexer-parser/usage.md

 ---
-title: Usage
+title: Lexer and parser usage
 ---

-# Using Mago's Lexer and Parser
+# Using Mago's lexer and parser

 The primary way to interact with Mago's parser is through the `mago ast` command.
 It takes a single PHP file and can output its structure in several different formats.